Frequently Asked Questions About the CAST

 Students are permitted to schedule one tutoring appointment per course per day.
 Lab and theory are counted as one course.
 In order to provide all students with an equitable experience, we do not permit back-to-back or double appointments for the same course in the same day.

-Where are the tutoring sessions held?
+Where are the tutoring or coaching sessions held?

 Who are the tutors?